PSYCH 207 : Theories of Personality and Development

 For this course, your week includes approximately 3 hours of lectures, a 1 hour tutorial, 2-3 hours of reading and thinking about the content and 4-5 hours of work on assignments and/or test preparation.

 - Attendance is expected at scheduled activities including tutorials.

-- Each tutorial will have a brief task that can only be completed if you attend tutorials.
-You need to adequately complete 5 of the tutorial tasks to receive the full 5%.
+- Each tutorial will have a brief task which can only be completed if you attend tutorials.
+You need to adequately complete 5 of the tutorial tasks to receive the full 5% .

 - Other learning activities including tutorials and office hours will not be available as recordings.

 - Attendance on campus is required for the exam.